traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial/TUTORIAL.md

 Travel time is much more accurate than distance to take informed decisions, such as where to locate a new office, what type of transport to choose, or at what time a meeting should start.

-The Travel Time Platform Plugin for QGIS is a brand new plugin that add several algorithms that aim to allow this type of analysis right in QGIS.
-It works by making use of the Travel Time Platform API, an extremely fast web service for such computations.
+The TravelTime Platform Plugin for QGIS is a brand new plugin that add several algorithms that aim to allow this type of analysis right in QGIS.
+It works by making use of the TravelTime Platform API, an extremely fast web service for such computations.

 ### What we'll cover